molpopgen/fwdpy/docs/plugins.rst

    cpdef double add_em_up_C_CPP_PY(double y,double y):
       return x+y

 A full overview of coding in Cython_ is beyond the scope of this manual--please see their documentation for more details.
+A quick overview is found `here <http://docs.cython.org/src/reference/language_basics.html>`_.

 For most purposes, a plugin will consist of:

 * A "cdef" function that works on some of the underlying C++ types
 * A "def" function that will take objects from *fwdpy* and apply the "cdef" function to those objects.